fnalacceleratormodeling/synergia2-provisioning/devel-3-on-wc/creating-a-new-environment.md

 HOME=/work1/accelsim/spack-shared-v2 srun -A accelsim  --cpus-per-task=20  --unbuffered --pty  --partition=gpu_gce /bin/bash -l
 ```

+**Aside: what we don't want `spack` to build**

+> The directory `$HOME/.spack` contains the file `packages.yaml`.
+This file contains a number of
+> specs identifying packages that already exist on the system, and which we would prefer to have
+> spack not build.
+Be careful when you modify this file, because you might break environments
+> built previous to your modification.

 Next, check to see if you have any directory containing `/nashome` in your `PATH`.
 If you do,
 you must remove it from `PATH` before trying to create any spack environment.
 The presence of
 such a directory in `PATH` can lead to that directory becoming embedded in spack metadata, which